Msrevalli/EDA-Exploratory-Data-Analysis/README.md

 ### 7. **Summary and Reporting**
    - **Summarize Findings:** Create a summary of key findings and insights.
    - **Visual Reports:** Prepare visual reports or dashboards to present the results to stakeholders.

-Would you like to proceed with EDA on a specific dataset?
-If so, please provide the data or describe the dataset you have in mind.